Alvin Lewis (boxer): The Ali fight

 He is best remembered for a non-title fight with Muhammad Ali, which took place at Croke Park in Dublin, Ireland on July 19, 1972.
 Outclassed, Lewis was down in the 5th.
 While it looked like it would end then and there, he then surprised many by rallying forward and launching unexpected counter offensives, typically after an Ali burst.
 It wasn't enough however, and he was ultimately stopped in the 11th round.
 The Lewis-Ali event is described in the documentary film, When Ali Came to Ireland.

 Retirement

 He last fought in November 1973.
 His retirement was sudden and unexpected.
 A Ring Magazine article said he had been helping a priest with a broken-down car when the battery sparked, spitting acid from the engine-bay into one of his eyes.
 This injury caused his boxing license to be revoked.

 Lewis's final record was 30W(19Ko's)-6L-0D.

 Death

 Lewis died in Flint, Michigan, on 21 January 2018, at the age of 75.
-His death was not significantly publicized.
+His cause of death was not publicized.